tedk13/pui-website/content/docs/getting-started/get-started.md

 weight: 1
 ---

-If you're not downloading or building, then CDN access via [UNPKG](https://unpkg.com/) is fast and easy to start working wityh Platform UI in your project!
+If you're not downloading or building, then CDN access via [UNPKG](https://unpkg.com/) is fast and easy to start working with Platform UI in your project!

 {{< heading heading="h2" id="css" >}}
 CSS